Although verilog is considered to be a loosely typed language, we must still declare a data type for every port or signal in our verilog design.

 In this circuit, we would use a net type to connect the output of the multiplexor to the input of the flip flop.

 We normally use continuous assignment to drive data onto a wire type.
 To do this we must use the assign keyword, as shown in the code snippet below.
-We talk about continuous assignment in more detail in the next post.
+We talk about continuous assignment in more detail in a later post.

 // Driving a net type to a constant 0 using the assign keyword assign a = 1'b0;